wednesdayaddamsss/wednesdayaddamsss/README.md

 NOTE: im always wednesday and el, sometimes I just change my pfp and things!!

-el is one of my BIGGEST and main kins bonded by unforgettable memories ok..
-I AM HER
+el is one of my BIGGEST and main kins

 Im just adding onto this because I need to update this, also because this is my main and people probably do not go to my alts unless I have the githubs on my ponies.